Pustelto/personal_web/src/blog/supabase-auth/index.md

 ## Session refreshing

 The last thing we have to solve is session persistence and token refreshing.
+Background scripts can become inactive and any [global or in memory variables will be lost](https://developer.chrome.com/docs/extensions/develop/concepts/service-workers/lifecycle#idle-shutdown).
+We have to persist the session in the extension's storage and refresh the token when needed.

 For Clipio I refresh the token every time users open the extension and logout the user if the refresh method returns any error.